 RVT Group’s acoustic barriers and temporary noise barriers for construction sites help control these risks so you can work safely and confidently.Managing Noise on Site View Health Risks

 RVT provides high-quality, fire-resistant, waterproof temporary construction noise barriers.
 These acoustic barriers have been independently tested and certified and are ideal for reducing noise on site.

 View Soundex Equipment

 View our wide range of temporary noise barrier solutions below.

 Soundex products are made entirely from fire resistant materials, independently tested and certified by a third part approval body.

 The patented Soundex design incorporates an ingenious velcro connection enabling faster installation and the construction of virtually unbroken noise barriers.

-Soundex acoustic barriers are certified to conform with BS7955 making them suitable suspension scaffolding and many other structures, fences or hoardings.
+The Soundex temporary construction noise barriers are BS7955 certified, making them suitable for suspension scaffolding and other building structures, fences or hoardings.